 Erin Mendenhall is the Mayor-elect of Salt Lake City.
 She is a two-term city councilwoman, chair of our state’s Air Quality Board, co-founder of Breathe Utah, and vice chair of the Utah Quality Growth Commission.
-She has the expertise, energy, and city government experience to lead Salt Lake City as its next mayor.

 Erin Mendenhall decided to enter public service 15 years ago when she learned that the air quality in Salt Lake City was so bad, it could take two years off the life of her newborn son.
 Instead of walking away, Erin decided to get to work.

 She joined Utah Moms for Clean Air and started as an activist, soon recognizing the potential in moving from activism to having a seat at the table where decisions were made.
 Erin was determined to bring scientific understanding to air-quality discussions in the state legislature, our schools, and our community.

 Erin co-founded a new non-profit organization, Breathe Utah, in 2010 and shifted from advocate to leader.
 Breathe Utah has created long-term change by teaching tens of thousands of Utah students about the importance of air quality, and how they can play an active role in improving it.

 After being appointed to our state’s Air Quality Board in 2014, Erin was elected and re-elected as its chair.
 The Board is the state’s top air-quality regulator, working to balance Utah’s growth and development with the protections for the air we breathe.

 Air quality is the lens through which Erin views every issue.
 No one will work harder in City Hall to clean our air, and no one is better qualified to deliver actual results for our city.